radiowarwick/hugoDOS/content/_index.md

 weight = 0
 +++

-# RAW Documentation
+# HugoDOS

-This is the documentation for the various systems of RAW 1251AM.
-To contribute to the documentation go to our [GitHub Repository](http://www.google.com)
+This is the DOS (Documentation of Station) for RAW 1251AM.
+To contribute to the documentation go to our [GitHub Repository](https://github.com/radiowarwick/hugoDOS/).